Comparison of The Most Popular Wearable Breast Pumps (Eufy S1 Pro, MomCozy Air1, & Momcozy M5)

 Output

-• Generally really strong output for a wearable
+• Generally moms report a really strong output for a wearable

 Noise

-• Easy to use in public/office without drawing attention
+• Easy to use in public/office without drawing as much attention as others on the market

 Fit + Breast Tissue